NizhenJenny/FixTree/README.md

 Its encoding method is based on the encoding approach of TBCNN(https://sites.google.com/site/treebasedcnn/).
 We have modified and expanded directly on the source code of TBCNN.

 # How to
-To run this code, you should install BLAS, CBLAS and make sure "gumtree" is available in command shell.
+To run this code, you should install BLAS, CBLAS and Gumtree, and make sure "gumtree" is available in command shell.

 0. Prepare your data into the \data\original_data directory.
 1. Run \03-ConstructCandW\main_TBCNN.py to construct fixtrees and construct networks.